pingu8007/uBlacklist-Subscription/README.md

 ## Why another blacklist

-> This is a very SUBJECTIVE list.
+> This is a very subjective, aggressive and maybe offensive list.
+Use at your own risk.

-This list is intent to be a supplement for [nonPointer's list] and targeting those content farms that stolen articles from PTT.cc.
+This list is intent to be a supplement for [nonPointer's list] and mostly targeting those content farms that stolen articles from PTT.cc.

 [nonPointer's list]: https://github.com/nonPointer/uBlacklist-Subscription